Battle of Sirte (2011): Final assault

 Libyan leader Muammar Gaddafi was killed during the Battle of Sirte.

 On 20 October, the transitional government's fighters started their final assault on the last loyalists' positions at 08:00 local time.
 Just before the attack, dozens of carloads of loyalists tried to break out of the enclave down the coastal highway.
 However about 20 loyalists were killed after the rebel forces attacked them.
 The last neighbourhood was captured after a battle of 90 minutes; about 16 loyalists were captured.

 In the hours that followed, NTC officials claimed that Muammar Gaddafi had been in the convoy that had fled earlier, and had been captured by rebels after being shot in the legs whilst trying to escape Sirte and had been taken away in an ambulance, although the reports were, at least for the immediate time following the announcement, unconfirmed.
 About half an hour later the NTC confirmed that Gaddafi had succumbed to his wounds and died while in custody, and that Gaddafi's defence minister Abu-Bakr Yunis Jabr had also been killed in a firefight.
 At least three Gaddafi loyalists were also killed in the firefight, according to a photo posted by the Washington Post.
 Ninety-five other people were killed when the convoy was bombed by French jets, and during the following firefight.

 Several days later, new camera phone videos that emerged suggested that Gaddafi was captured, taunted, beaten, sodomized with an unknown object and then shot in the head.
 His dead body may have been dragged behind a moving vehicle.
 These details remain to be independently elaborated and fully confirmed.
 A full investigation into the final minutes of Gaddafi's life was promised by the NTC, but no official inquest has been made.
-Human Rights Watch concluded in October 2012 that Gaddafi was killed after his capture, which would constitute a war crime, if true.
+Human Rights Watch concluded in October 2012 that Gaddafi was killed after his capture, which would constitute a war crime.